 Refreshing Lemonade Drink with some Ice Cubes optionally with some Mint, Tea Bag, or Tea mix.
 It works really well to keep the body cool and hydrated during hot summer days.
-It’s also a really good drink to have first thing in the morning to wake you up and get things started.
+Start your morning with this energizing drink, it wakes you up and gets things moving.
+Make it as Sweet and/or Tangy as desired.

 Lemon

-Use about 5 fresh squeezed Lemon Juice if you can or the stuff you buy in the bottle which is what I use all the time since I usually don’t buy a bunch of lemons.
+Use about 5-8 fresh squeezed Lemon Juice if you can (1 C of Lemon Juice) or the stuff you buy in the bottle.
+Which is what I use all the time, since I usually don’t buy a bunch of lemons.
 Although freshly squeezed Lemon Juice is preferable, since it contains no additional additives.
 Not only for the health benefits but for the taste as well.

-If however you do come across a sale or get a bunch of lemons.
+If however, you do come across a sale or get a bunch of lemons.
 These freeze quite well.
 Simply place them into Ziploc bags whole and freeze.
 Whenever you need Lemon Juice.
 Let thaw and juice.
-Whenever you need lemon rind.
+Whenever you require lemon rind.
 Just take it out of the freezer and grate.
 Place back into the freezer when done.

 Citric Acid

-Citric Acid can be substituted for Lemon Juice or used in conjunction with Lemon Juice.
-Adjust the amounts to suit your taste.
+Citric Acid can be substituted for Lemon Juice or used in conjunction with Lemon Juice to adjust the sourness.
+Add according to taste.

 Sugar